 The Connecticut Coalition to End Homelessness (CCEH) provides emergency funding several funds to approved agencies for emergency housing purposes.
 If you are an existing provider for one or more of these funds, you will receive updates on funding availability and be given passwords to access the appropriate Emergency Funds Portal which house MOUs, links to Smart Sheets, and Smart Sheets trainings.
-Agencies with questions or would like to become an approved agency can contact us at email@example.com.
+Agencies with questions or who would like to become an approved agency can contact us at email@example.com.

 |Emergency Fund Portal|

 be homeful is a project designed to help end family homelessness.
 We know that the most effective way to end homelessness, is to never let it begin in the first place.
 The program focuses on raising awareness and funds to end family homelessness, providing shelter diversion emergency funding to homeless service providers, and delivering training & technical assistance on shelter diversion best practices.

 be homeful fund